rust-lang/rust-forge/src/libs/maintaining-std.md

 #### `mem::forget`

 Rust doesn't guarantee destructors will run when a value is leaked (which can be done with `mem::forget`), so code should avoid relying on them for maintaining safety.
-Remember, [everybody poops][Everybody Poops].
+Remember, [everyone poops][Everyone Poops].

 It's ok not to run a destructor when a value is leaked because its storage isn't deallocated or repurposed.
 It's generally _not_ ok not to run a destructor before deallocating or repurposing already initialized storage because [memory may be pinned][Drop guarantee].
 Having said that, there can be exceptions for skipping destructors if you can guarantee there's never pinning involved.